-Set the own ship's CCRP location, radar antenna installation location, and GPS installation location.

-GPS: Up to 4 locations can be inputted (select one through the receiving port setting when using the
+Set the own ship 's CCRP location, radar antenna installation location, and GPS installation location.
+GPS : Up to 4 locations can be inputted (select one through the receiving port setting when using the GPS).
+Radar antenna : 1 location can be inputted (one master and one slave).
+CCRP : 1 location can be inputted (another location is reserved as an antenna location).

-GPS).

-Radar antenna: 1 location can be inputted (one master and one slave).

-CCRP: 1 location can be inputted (another location is reserved as an antenna location).

-1 Measure the CCRP, radar antenna, and GPS antenna positions beforehand.
+- Procedure - Measure the CCRP, radar antenna, and GPS antenna positions beforehand.

-- 3 Press [0] key. - 4 Move the cursor onto the "ENT" button in the Code Input menu, and press [ENT] key.
+Press [0] key.
+3

+Move the cursor onto the "ENT" button 4 in the Code Input menu, and press [ENT] key.

 - 5 Press the following keys.

 - 7 Hull Display Setting

-- CCRP Setting
+- 1 CCRP Setting

-7 Move the cursor to the X and Y values of CCRP1.
-Press the ENT key and input the CCRP1 position.
+- Input the vessel length in the Length field and the vessel width in the 6 Beam field at the top right corner of the CCRP Setting screen. - Move the cursor to the X and Y values of CCRP1.
+Press the ENT key 7 and input the CCRP1 position.